 Anytime there is an increase in the value to a WVU owned building or to the contents contained within the building, the increase should be reported to Risk Management.
 Risk Management will forward the increased value to BRIM via their web program as soon as it is received.
 In addition to inflation, a significant renovation or addition to an existing building can increase the value.
 BRIM relies on WVU to keep reported building values current, and there is no automatic inflation factor applied to existing buildings.
 Anytime a significant purchase of equipment or supplies is added to a building, the property insurance value for the contents of a building should be increased.
 This can result from the purchase of one or more large pieces of equipment, or from the sum of a number of smaller purchases.

 Newly Constructed, Acquired, or Leased Property

 Newly constructed property should be reported to Risk Management when the building is substantially complete.
-This information should be reported via BRIM RMI-20 Form developed for this purpose.
+This information should be reported via Request for Property Insurance [pdf] developed for this purpose.
 The RMI-20 form must include the replacement cost for the building and its contents so they can be reported to BRIM to request property insurance coverage.
 An RMI-20 form should be used to report newly acquired buildings to Risk Management as soon as the acquisition date is known.
 An RMI-20 form should also be used to report leased locations to Risk Management when a lease is signed for occupancy of the building.

 Property Insurance Policy